-A dissertation Committee chair is typically the faculty advisor.
-The chair must be a member of the Architecture PhD Working Group.
+A Dissertation Committee chair is typically the Faculty Advisor.
+The Chair must be a member of the Architecture PhD Working Group.
 Students should select a dissertation chair during the second year of study and should work with the dissertation chair on the development of the prospectus and dissertation.
 The primary roles of the chair are to guide the candidate at all stages of the project, including formulating the proposal, carrying out the research, and writing the dissertation.
 The dissertation chair also helps monitor the student's progress, ensures that all Committee members have reviewed the dissertation, and that substantive objections are resolved prior to the defense.
-The student should select a dissertation chair in consultation with the PhD Director and the faculty advisor.
-The PhD Working Group must approve the dissertation chair.
-The student and dissertation chair should set up a plan for meetings to discuss progress on research and review of dissertation chair, even during periods when the faculty member may be on leave from the university.
+The student should select a dissertation chair in consultation with the PhD Director and the Faculty Advisor.
+The PhD Working Group must approve the Dissertation Chair.
+The student and dissertation chair should set up a plan for meetings to discuss progress on research and review of dissertation drafts.
+It is the student's responsibility to maintain regular communication with the dissertation chair, even during periods when the faculty member may be on leave from the university.
 A change of dissertation chair requires the review and approval of the PhD Working Group.
-The dissertation chair must be a member of the UO Graduate Faculty with authorization to chair, a faculty member in the department of architecture, and hold a PhD or be on the approved list of faculty for architecture PhD

-Working Groups.
-We anticipate a faculty member will serve as dissertation chair to no more than three doctoral students at any given time.
+The Dissertation Chair must be a member of the UO Graduate Faculty with authorization to chair, a faculty member in the department of architecture, and hold a PhD or be on the approved list of faculty for architecture PhD Working Groups.
+We anticipate a faculty member will serve as Dissertation Chair to no more than three doctoral students at any given time.